Ashlin Rodrigues, MS

 Ashlin joined the Clinic for Special Children in 2017 as a Laboratory Technician and was promoted to a Laboratory Scientist in 2019.
 She is responsible for running several clinical assays including amino acid quantification by HPLC and DNA isolation from whole blood.
 She also performs targeted mutation detection through Sanger sequencing and high resolution melting curve analysis.
+In 2023, Ashlin graduated with her Master of Science degree in Bioinformatics from the University of Delaware.

 Prior to joining the Clinic, she worked at Rutgers University as a Senior Lab Technician performing microarray preparation and analysis.
 From there she took a position as a Cell Processing Specialist at Novartis Pharmaceuticals.
 At Novartis she assisted in the development of a CAR T-Cell immunotherapy used to treat pediatric acute lymphoblastic leukemia.
 After living in New Jersey for 4 years, she and her husband moved back to PA in 2017.